miwermi/DA-team-proj/README.md

 -	After applying machine learning to categorize games, how do these algin with current genre/categorical classifications already assigned?
 -	How does unsupervised machine learning categorize games vs the pre-existing genre/label assigned?

-Our big question though was,
+Our big question though was, :thinking:
 - Can we recommend board games to the users based on boardgame characteristics and create an interactive recommender?

 ### Outline of the project